zakimjz/zakimjz.github.io/pages/courses/algorithms/syllabus.md

 ## Learning Objectives

-The goal of this course is to provide a strong foundation in algorithms and data structures in preparation for jobs in industry or for more advanced courses.
+The goal of this course is to provide a strong foundation in algorithms in preparation for jobs in industry or for more advanced courses.
 Algorithms are the basic language of computer science.
 After taking this course, you, the student, should be able to:

 - Understand the correctness of, and analyze the running times of, different algorithms.